-If equipment is needed temporarily, it may be more cost effective to pay for the rental of the equipment.
+If equipment is needed temporarily, it may be more cost effective to pay for the rental expenses of the equipment.
 Consideration will be given to the length of time the equipment is needed, to the total rental cost for that period, and the purchase price of the item.
-Equipment will be purchased, not rented, if the total cost of rental exceeds the purchase price.
-For rental reimbursement, the provider cannot charge for features on equipment not medically required by the enrollee's condition.
+If the total cost of the rental exceeds the purchase price, the equipment will be purchased, rather than rented, For rental reimbursement, the provider cannot charge for features on equipment not medically necessary by the enrollee's condition.